yugabyte/yb-kafka-connector/README.md

    Feel free to Ctrl-C this process or switch to a different shell as more values can be added later as well to the same topic.

 7. Setup and run the Kafka Connect Sink
-   - Setup the properties for kakfa server
+   - Setup the properties for Kafka server
      ```
      cp ~/yb-kafka/yb-kafka-connector/resources/examples/kafka.connect.properties ~/yb-kafka/confluent-os/confluent-5.0.0/etc/kafka/
      ```

      *Note*: Setting the `bootstrap.servers` to a remote host/ports in the same file can help connect to any accessible existing Kafka cluster.

-   - Do the following to setup a yugabyte sink properties file
+   - Do the following to setup a YugaByte sink properties file
      ```
      mkdir -p ~/yb-kafka/confluent-os/confluent-5.0.0/etc/kafka-connect-yugabyte
      cp ~/yb-kafka/yb-kafka-connector/resources/examples/yugabyte.sink.properties ~/yb-kafka/confluent-os/confluent-5.0.0/etc/kafka-connect-yugabyte
      ```

+     *Note*:
-     *Note*: The keyspace and tablename values in the kafka.connect.properties file should match the values in the cqlsh commands in step 5.
+        - The `keyspace` and `tablename` values in the `kafka.connect.properties` file should match the values in the cqlsh commands in step 5.
-             The topics value should match the topic name from producer in step 6.
+        - The topics value should match the topic name from producer in step 6.
-             Setting the `yugabyte.cql.contact.points` to a non-local list of host/ports will help connect to any remote accessible existing YugaByte DB cluster.
+        - Setting the `yugabyte.cql.contact.points` to a non-local list of host/ports will help connect to any remote accessible existing YugaByte DB cluster.

    - Finally run the connect sink in standalone mode:
      ```